basic-bgnr/NepseUnofficialApi/README.md

 Deciphers the authentication key to access the api.

 # How to Use
+1. Make sure your python version >= 3.8.0
 1. Download this git repo into your local computer.
 1. Change the directory to NepseUnofficialApi
 1. Install the dependencies